 - ensure that only a competent person is permitted to repair the equipment and remove the ‘Out of Service’ tags and/or locks

-- ensure that a record is kept of dates, times and names of employee(s) and/or contractors isolating and tagging of equipment in the or equivalent
+- ensure that a record is kept of dates, times and names of employee(s) and/or contractors isolating and tagging of equipment in the Isolation and Tag Out or equivalent

 A person who has acquired through training or qualification the knowledge and skills appropriate to the nature of the work to be undertaken (for example, electrician, plumber, gas-fitter or service technician).